Top 5 Proven SEO Experts in Auckland

 What do I need to know about keywords?

 Keywords are the search terms specific to your business that people type (or talk) into Google.
 For example, if you were a plumber in Auckland, your keywords would be ‘plumber Auckland’, ‘plumbers Auckland’, ‘emergency plumber in Auckland’ or something similar.
-Your SEO success will depend on where in Google you rank for these, and how much traffic you get.
+Your SEO success will depend on where in Google you rank for these and how much traffic you get.
+The more volume the keyword receives (e.g. how many people per month type it into Google), the more potential for increased leads being generated.
+Conversely, if you rank #1 or #2 for a keyword no one searches for, your results will be insignificant.

-Your SEO provider should set you up with a list of keywords specific to your business, and track those in the monthly reporting.
+Know This: Your SEO provider should set you up with a list of keywords specific to your business and track those keywords (and other metrics) in the monthly reporting.
 If they don’t plan to do that, we take the view that this is an automatic red flag.
 Without variances to measure that arise between one month and another, there isn’t much you can match directly from their SEO efforts.

-Your SEO provider should set you up with a list of keywords specific to your business, and track those in the monthly reporting.
+Know This: Your SEO provider should set you up with a list of keywords specific to your business and track those keywords (and other metrics) in the monthly reporting.
 If they don’t plan to do that, we take the view that this is an automatic red flag.
 Without variances to measure that arise between one month and another, there isn’t much you can match directly from their SEO efforts.

 What questions should I be asking my SEO provider (and what answers should I expect)?

-To demystify the jargon of SEO, we’ve shortlisted seven questions which make initial conversations with an SEO provider that much more informed.
+To demystify the jargon of SEO, we’ve shortlisted seven questions that make initial conversations with an SEO provider that much more informed:

 - What do you do for SEO?
 The answer should focus on auditing your website and fixing errors, creating relevant industry links to other websites, content creation and regular monitoring.
 If you don’t hear at least two of these tasks being mentioned, you may not have found the best SEO provider.